 Active Cycle of Breathing Technique (ACBT)

-ACBT uses different breathing techniques that can be adapted to suit your needs.
-Active cycle of breathing works by getting air behind the mucus and forcing it out and includes controlled breathing, chest expansion exercises and forced expiration — which usually consists of huffs of varying lengths and controlled breathing.
+ACBT uses different breathing techniques which can be adapted to suit your needs.
+Active cycle of breathing works by getting air behind the mucus and forcing it out and includes controlled breathing, chest expansion exercises and forced expiration–which usually consists of huffs of varying lengths and controlled breathing.

 Autogenic Drainage (AD)

 Autogenic drainage helps to move the mucus from the smaller airways to the larger ones.
 It is done by varying breathing speeds and inhaling to different levels and adjusting the exhaled breath.
 Because AD takes practice to perfect the technique, it is not usually recommended for children under the age of eight.